 Men make up 84% of the student body while 16% of Mechanical Engineering students are women.
 Mechanical Engineering is studied the most in the Southeast region of the US.

 Keep scrolling to explore the most popular colleges and universities for Mechanical Engineering majors.
 Here's how we came up with the ranking.

 Chances are, these schools are most popular for a reason.
 Check out what other categories these colleges are highly ranked in by clicking on their profiles.

 It's difficult to beat Iowa State University if you want to study Mechanical Engineering.
+ME graduates from Iowa State University earn a boost of about 5.9% over the average earnings of ME majors.
 Placed in Ames, Iowa, this college is a strong final choice for students who enjoy the thrills of a major city.

 This school is known for a low crime rate, among the safest schools in the country.
 The average scholarship awarded to freshmen is $6,384 with 78.0% of freshmen getting some type of scholarship.
 Take a virtual tour to explore Iowa State's campus.

 Virginia Tech is a great option for students pursuing a Mechanical Engineering degree.
 After graduating, ME students usually earn around $66,400 in their early careers.
 With more than 20,000 students, this institution is one of the largest schools in the nation.